 Benefits of using SWOT Analysis Tool in ISO 9001

-In this article, ICON Quality & Safety Ltd’s Daniel Psaila introduces the ICON ‘SWOT analysis model and approach’ to tackling the ISO 9001:2015 transition task.
+In this article, DANIELS Quality & Safety Ltd's Daniel Psaila introduces the ‘SWOT analysis model and approach’ to tackling the ISO 9001:2015 transition task.

 The SWOT analysis tool provides a ‘menu’ of options for an organization to consider when seeking to create a customized quality management system designed to support the organization’s strategic business direction and quality objectives.

 This reflects the approach we have taken with both ‘transition’ and ‘new registrant’ clients, resulting in the creation of new requirement ‘pro-formas’ to complement existing quality assurance procedures.
 The model provides a ‘road map’ for organizations (top management) and facilitators (Internal Quality Managers or External Quality Consultants) to address tackling the new ISO 9001:2015 requirements.

 When using the analysis tool, it is important to realize that there can be various interactions between the SWOT sections i.e. while some strengths can help identify opportunities; they can also hide weaknesses which may contain threats (risks) and so on.

 "As with any transition it is important that you take the time to understand the core changes” – NQA.

 In our view, the SWOT analysis tool is useful for providing an overview of the new ISO 9001:2015 requirements in one place - for both ‘transition’ and ‘new registrant’ organizations to address.